Mervyn LeRoy: Death

-After being bed ridden for six months, LeRoy died of heart issues complicated by Alzheimer's disease in Beverly Hills, California on September 13, 1987, at the age of 86.
+After being bedridden for six months, LeRoy died of heart issues complicated by Alzheimer's disease in Beverly Hills, California on September 13, 1987, at the age of 86.
 He was interred in the Forest Lawn Memorial Park Cemetery in Glendale, California.
+He was remembered by the New York Times as "the versatile movie director of such explosive dramas as Little Caesar and I Am a Fugitive From a Chain Gang and such lush romances as Waterloo Bridge and Random Harvest."